 - 3-1.
 Initial Appointments.
 Chaplain Recruits meeting all requirements of this regulation, including ecclesial authority endorsement, may be appointed as Captain. - 3-2.
 Promotions.
 Meeting the educational and experience requirements for a given rank are not the sole criteria for promotion.
-In addition to the requirements of VDFR 624-1 (VDF personnel must complete all basic VDF courses and required FEMA courses to qualify for promotion from their current grade), Chaplains and Chaplain Assistants are subject to the following requirements.
-The Command Chaplain must recommend all Chaplain and Chaplain Assistant promotions.
+In addition to the requirements of VDFR 624-1, VDF personnel must complete all of the required VDF and FEMA courses as described in Appendix A to qualify for promotion from their current grade.
+The Command Chaplain must recommend all Chaplain promotions.
+Chaplains are also subject to the following requirements: